sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/04 Open Policy Agent.md

 # Open Policy Agent

-OPA takes care of Authorization, not Authentication but is also often used as a back end service for Admissions Controllers
+OPA takes care of Authorization, not Authentication but is also often used as a back end service for Admissions Controllers.

 The exam won't have us write policy files but we should know how to work with them and what they do.

-Install OPA
+Install OPA:
 ```bash
 curl -L -o opa https://github.com/open-policy-agent/opa/releases/download/v0.11.0/opa_linux_amd64
 chmod 755 ./opa
 ./opa run -s
 ```
-Output
+Output:
 ```text
 {"addrs":[":8181"],"insecure_addr":"","level":"info","msg":"First line of log
 stream.","time":"2021-03-18T20:25:38+08:00"}
 ```
 Note: By default authentication and authorization are disabled.

-An example OPA rule in the Rego policy language example.rego
+An example OPA rule in the Rego policy language: example.rego
 ```sh
 # example.rego